cloudmesh-community/fa18-523-56/paper/paper.md

 ### Processors

-NiFi provides more than 260 processors and more than 48 contrller services for users to integrate into a flow from the graphic user interface of Nifi[@fa18-523-56-www-nifi-creatingprocessors].
-Processors are base on underlying controller services in the jave virtual machine.
-Controller services can be centered around a security implmentation, database CRUD (create read updates and deletes), and many other fondational areas.
-Users can create custom processors from existing controller servicies or create a customer controller service as well[@fa18-523-56-www-nifi-creatingprocessors].
+NiFi provides more than 260 processors and more than 48 controller services for users to integrate into a flow from the graphic user interface of Nifi[@fa18-523-56-www-nifi-creatingprocessors].
+Processors are base on underlying controller services in the java virtual machine.
+Controller services can be centered around a security implementation, database CRUD (create read updates and deletes), and many other foundational areas.
+Users can create custom processors from existing controller services or create a customer controller service as well[@fa18-523-56-www-nifi-creatingprocessors].

 ### Processor Examples
 **Get**
  * Examples: GetFTP, GetMongo, GetTCP etc [@fa18-523-56-www-nifi-homepagetechdoc].
- * Similar input type prosessors: Consume, Extract, Fetch, Listen etc.
+ * Similar input type processors: Consume, Extract, Fetch, Listen etc.
-Nifi provides dozens of Get processor options many other similar intput type processors.
+Nifi provides dozens of Get processor options many other similar input type processors.
 A Get processer is commonly used to pick up a file or data and launch a FlowFile.
 The Get file processer setup typically give configuration options to point to a host, set timing increments for polling and timeouts, set proxy settings, and more[@fa18-523-56-www-nifi-homepagetechdoc].